 A building owned by a corporation; managed by a co-op association.
 This arrangement allows apartment owners to share in the corporation’s ownership.
 People who own co-ops are called shareholders.
 Sometimes, the owner may sublet their residence to a renter; the application process is lengthy and acceptance difficult when allowed assuming you pass the co-op board interview.

-Pre-War Buildings – Built between 1900 and 1940, Constructed before World War II
+Pre-War Buildings – Built 1900/1940, Constructed before World War IIPre-War Buildings – Built 1900/1940, Constructed before World War II

-Post-War Buildings – Built between 1900 – Present
+Post-War Buildings – Built between 1900 and PresentPost-War Buildings – Built between 1900 and Present

-Very popular for the artistic type, loft buildings were initially used as warehouses, factories or manufacturing centers.
-Converted into residences, the staples of these apartments are high ceilings (sometimes up to twenty feet) and wide open floor plans.
+Very popular for the artistic type, loft buildings were initially used as warehouses, factories, or manufacturing centers.
+Converted into residences, the staples of these apartments are high ceilings (sometimes up to twenty feet) and wide-open floor plans.
 Some even have columns or other ornate decors.
 SoHo, Tribeca, and Chelsea are popular areas for loft buildings.